nurnabisiddique/how-to-upgrade-openssh/README.md

-# How to upgrade openssh into linux server
+# How to perform an upgrade of OpenSSH on a Linux server:

-I had a requirements for which need to upgrade ssh version.
-To satisfy it, I have tried to upgrade ssh but could not make it sucessfully.
-Sometimes, it is upgrading properly and showing the correct version from shell console but from ssh checker it was still showing old ssh version.
-Below script will overcome the problem and install ssh successfully.
+I encountered a specific requirement that necessitated upgrading the SSH version.
+Despite attempting the upgrade, I faced challenges achieving it.
+Occasionally, the upgrade process would seemingly complete, displaying the correct version in the shell console, but the SSH checker continued to report the old version.
+The script provided below addresses this issue, ensuring a successful installation of the upgraded SSH.

 # install into centos >=7